How many hives do you have?

 We do at certain times of the year as do all bee keepers in NZ.
 The mite has spread throughout the country now so it is a case of control.
 To do this we use a synthetic treatment in the hives twice a year before honey flow and after honey harvest.
 This keeps mite numbers low, allowing the hives to remain strong and healthy.

-Yes, you can send honey to most places around the world.
-Some countries have restrictions on how much you can send and others have areas that you cannot send honey.
-We are happy to get a quote from NZ post for you and arrange to send parcels around the world to your nearest and dearest.
+Yes, we can send honey to most countries around the world.
+Some countries have restrictions on how much you can send, and others have areas that you cannot send honey.
+For more information, see our Delivery Information page.

 Do you get stung when working with the bees?